Pulecz/UnrealEngine4Project_Spacewar/README.md

 ## Finished things so far
 * Pawn with "space like" controls with option to attract to every object of another specific class
-* Shooting projectiles without them being affected by any force
+* Shooting projectiles without them being affected by any force, with editable speed
 * Rectangular wraparround effect based on users screen resolution settings
 * Hyperspace panic button teleporting pawn to random location in playable area
 * Camera actor called cam, which in is used as central object and camera for both players in TwinStickExampleMap